chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 #### Configuration in OpenSearch Node

 - Mount the EFS on all OpenSearch Node.
-For example you mount the EFS to folder structure `/mnt/automate_backups/opensearch`
+For example you mount the EFS to folder structure `/mnt/automate_backups/`

 - Create an OpenSearch sub-directory and set permissions to one of the OpenSearch servers (only if the network mount is correctly mounted).

     ```sh
-    sudo mkdir /mnt/automate_backups/opensearch
+    sudo mkdir -p /mnt/automate_backups/opensearch
     sudo chown hab:hab /mnt/automate_backups/opensearch/
     ```